LLNL/RAJA/docs/sphinx/user_guide/index.rst

 See :ref:`features-label` for a complete, high-level description of RAJA features (akin to a reference guide).

+Additional information about things to think about when considering whether to use RAJA in an application can be found in :ref:`app-considerations-label`.

 .. toctree::
    :maxdepth: 2

    getting_started
    features
+   app_considerations
    tutorial
    config_options
    plugins